jfet97/omniclone/README.md

 Promise, WeakMap and WeakSet objects will be returned if passed to `omniclone` as sources.\
 Promise, WeakMap and WeakSet objects props will be copied by reference.

-Map objects will be deeply cloned following same rules of normal objects, apart for the object keys that will be always cloned.\
+Map entries (keys/values) will be always deeply cloned, but any properties added to the map object itself will not copied.\
-Set objects will be deeply cloned following same rules of normal objects, apart for the object entries that will be always cloned.
+Map values will be always deeply cloned, but any properties added to the set object itself will not copied.\

 ## what about the 6th strength?